You Already Know This - Your Habits Make The Difference.

-— Habits that help me control the day so I don’t go completely off the rails
+— Habits that help control the day so you don’t go completely off the rails.

 Knowing the difference has helped me clarify which habits I want to cultivate more mindfully and which habits I can ease up on.
 Don’t get me wrong, I think all my habits are important.
-But, learning to prioritize my habits — especially when they’re new — is important to achieving success.
+But, learning to prioritize my habits — especially when I’m in the middle of a challenging period of life — is important to achieving success.

 - What are you regular habits?